 The Philippe Chatrier Award is named after the late former French player, who dedicated his life to tennis.
 After his playing career ended, he went on to become a journalist and then the President of both the International Tennis Federation and French Tennis Federation.
 He also served as France's Davis Cup captain.

-The All England Lawn Tennis Club received the Philippe Chatrier Award at the ITF World Champions Dinner, held in Paris on 4 June 2013.
+Brad Parks received the Philippe Chatrier Award at the ITF World Champions Dinner in Paris on 31 May 2016.

 - 2013: All England Lawn Tennis Club